Mark Cartwright: Later career

 He was a football agent for Beswicks Sports, his client list included Adam Yates and Liam Bridcutt.
 He was also involved in a number of overseas transfers from the United States to Korea.

 On 10 December 2012 Cartwright was appointed technical director at Premier League club Stoke City.
 In July 2019 it was announced that Cartwright will leave his position at Stoke on 13 September 2019.

+On 3 July 2023, Cartwright was announced as the new Sporting Director at Huddersfield Town.
+On 18 April 2025, he was sacked from his role.